-Basic configuration of the daemon could be handled in its own configuration file (ysmsd.config).
+Basic configuration of the daemon could be handled in its own configuration file (ygsmd.config).

 '''

 The logging information can be written to a log file at the following path

-By default, the path is deactivated because the corresponding line is commented out.
+By default path is deactivated by commented the line out.

-Max. path length is 255
+Max. path length is 256

-If the path is deactivated or no path is set, an error message will be put on stdout.
+If no path is set or deactivated, error message will be put on stdout.

-Log_File /var/log/ysmsd.log
+LOG FILE /var/log/ygsmd.log

 '''